sematext/spm-agent-nodejs/README.md

 - EventLoop stats
 - Garbage Collector stats
 - HTTP server stats (requests, error rate, response times etc.)
-  Working for all HTTP servers that use NodeJS http module including "connect" based frameworks like Express.js, Sails.js and others like Hapi.js, ...
+  Working for all HTTP servers that use Node.js http/https module including "connect" based frameworks like Express.js, Sails.js and others like Hapi.js, ...

   The module is able to run in cluster mode (master/worker).

 # Status

 This package is part of the release tests - please check our [blog](http://blog.sematext.com) for updates or contact us [npmjs@sematext.com](mailto:npmjs@sematext.com).

-Supported Node-Versions: Node >= 0.10, IO.js >= 1.2
+Supported Node-Versions: Node >= 0.10, io.js >= 1.2

 # Installation